 What is my organization’s role in service-learning?

-To ensure that both the organization and the student reap the full benefit of the service-learning assignment there are a few specific responsibilities that we ask community based organizations to fulfill:
+To ensure that both your organization and the student reap the full benefit of the service-learning assignment there are a few specific responsibilities that we ask community-based organizations to fulfill:

 - Provide a structured experience for students.

 - Offer a comprehensive orientation.

 - Be responsive to student questions and concerns.

 - Evaluate students’ work with the organization.

 - Give feedback to the Carlson Center about our efforts to coordinate and support service-learning.

 The Service-Learning Partnership Memorandum of Agreement provides more detailed explanations of these activities, as well as an overview of the Carlson Center’s commitments to partner organizations.

 What will students’ roles be at our organization?